MauroDataMapper/docs/docs/user-guides/user-profile/user-profile.md

 You can also specify some interface preferences that are permanently saved to your user profile.
 To do this, navigate to the **'Preferences'** page on your user profile and choose the options that suit you.

 * **Number of records per table**
 	By default this is set to 20.
 However depending on screen size, you may wish to view 5, 10 or 50.
+Select the option that you prefer.

 * **Always expand descriptions**
 	The next option allows descriptions to be expanded automatically, regardless of the character count.
 This is unchecked by default.
 However, those with larger screens may prefer to always expand descriptions in tables.
 If so, check this box.

 * **Include Superseded Document Models in Data Model Tree**
-	The final option determines whether you want the **Finder Panel** to show superseded document models within the **Data Model Tree view**.
+	The final option determines whether you want the **Finder Panel** to show superseded document models within the **Data Model Tree** view.
 This is unchecked by default as typically these models represent invalid or outdated descriptions.
-However, feel free to check the box to change this.
+However, feel free to check this box to change this.

 Once you have selected all your preferences, click **'Save preferences'** and these will now be saved for future sessions.